quantcdn/docs/docs/api/get-started.md

 ### Sending assets

 The second part to a web page is all the assets that help provide the visual experience.
-This includes images, javascript, stylesheets and even video files!
+This includes images, javascript, stylesheets, video files and all other static assets.
 Files are sent as multipart uploads directly to the Quant API.
 Quant will handle inspecting and creating revisions of the assets.

 To add a URL for the file you need to specify the `Quant-File-Url` header.